Snorkeling Tunnels – Best Area Now Closed

 These directions are from Princeville on the north shore of the island on Hwy 56 (Kuhio Hwy).

 1. Head west on Hwy 56 (Kuhio Hwy), which will become Hwy 560 shortly past Princeville and you will soon pass through the town of Hanalei.

 2. Keep driving and just past the 8 mile marker there is a dirt road on the right (beach) side of the road.
 It is .6 mile past the 8 mile marker.
 After parking you will need to scramble down some tree roots to get to the beach.
 Also, you will need to walk a little more than a quarter mile to the right on the beach to get to the snorkeling area.

 3. If the parking is full on this small road, you can drive a little farther and use the parking lot at Ha’ena Beach Park.
 It is more than a half mile walk down the beach to Tunnels from there.

 None.
-But Ha’ena Beach Park down the road has restrooms, showers, picnic tables, shade and camping.
+But Ha’ena Beach Park down the road has restrooms, showers, picnic tables, and shade.